 b) set the Payload container IE to the Service-level-AA container;

+In case m1) in subclause 5.4.5.3.1, i.e. if the AMF needs to send an event notification indicator for upper layers to the UE which set the "EventNotification" bit of the 5GMM capability IE in the last REGISTRATION REQUEST message to "Event notification supported", the AMF shall:

+a) set the Payload container type IE to "Event notification"; and

+b) set the Payload container IE to the event notification indicator.

 In case n) in subclause 5.4.5.3.1, the AMF shall:

 a) set the Payload container type IE to "Multiple payloads";